Counties 1 Kent

 Counties 1 Kent is an English level 7 rugby union regional league for rugby clubs in London and the south-east of England including sides from Kent, Greater London and East Sussex.
 Administration of the leagues is divided between Kent Rugby, Sussex Rugby and the London & SE RFU.
 (The locations in Greater London are all in areas that were historically part of Kent.)

+The current champions are Canterbury Pilgrims.

 Structure and format

 The twelve teams play home and away matches from September through to April, making a total of twenty-two matches each.
 The results of the matches contribute points to the league as follows: